 Therefore, the quality of the website is also considered.
 This is why they also consider what other websites link to the site itself.
 If unreputable websites link back to a website, chances are something is up.

 This is why for example, a website domain name and SSL certificates play a crucial role in how Google establishes trust online.
 It’s a metric of ranking well.
-It’s important for many reasons to have a sound build. safe to use the website.
+It’s important for many reasons to have a high-quality website built and optimised for organic search.
 If you go looking for HSBC bank and yet the link you click takes you through to a copy-cat fraud website and you lose your money, Google’s reputation is lost.

 Tips On How Your Website Can Rank Higher in Search Engines